NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawn_prims/tutorial/tutorial.md

                 def on_click():
                     omni.kit.commands.execute('CreateMeshPrimWithDefaultXform',
-                        prim_type='Cube')
-                    print("clicked!")
+                        prim_type='Cube',
+                        above_ground=True)

+                with ui.HStack():
-                ui.Button("Spawn Cube", clicked_fn=lambda: on_click())
+                    ui.Button("Spawn Cube", clicked_fn=on_click)

     def on_shutdown(self):
-        print("[omni.example.spawn_prims] MyExtension shutdown")
+        print("[my.spawn_prims.ext] my spawn_prims ext shutdown")
 ```

 Save your code, and switch back to Omniverse.

 ### Step 7: Test Your Work

-In Omniverse Code, test your extension by clicking **Spawn Cube**.
+In Omniverse, test your extension by clicking **Spawn Cube**.
 You should see that a new Cube prim is created with each button press.

 ![Spawn Cube](images/spawnprim_tutorial4.gif)

 Excellent, you now know how to spawn a cube using a function.
-What's more, you didn't have to reference anything as Omniverse Code was kind enough to deliver everything you needed.
+What's more, you didn't have to reference anything as Omniverse was kind enough to deliver everything you needed.

 Continuing on and via same methods, construct a second button that spawns a cone in the same interface.